watsonfellowship/watson-51/_fellows/cate-levy.md

 ---

 Spanning three continents, my project explored responses to sexual discrimination, abuse, and patriarchal injustice.
-Through interviews and in-depth work with organizations, collectives, and activists, I learned how they implement imaginative strategies to combat sexual, environmental, political, economic, physical, and emotional violence within their communities.
+Through interviews and work with organizations, collectives, and activists, I learned how they implement imaginative strategies to combat sexual, environmental, political, economic, physical, and emotional violence within their communities.